Final Fantasy Awakening: Development

 Planning for Awakening began in November 2014, with full development starting at the beginning of 2015.
 The game was designed as a successor to Final Fantasy Agito, which had hit insurmountable technical barriers which stopped further development of its online functions.
 Type-0 Online, as it was called, was co-developed by Square Enix and Chinese online game developer Perfect World Games.
 While Perfect World handled primary development, the original staff of Agito supervised the project.
 Perfect World was chosen as they had extensive experience with domestic and international online games.
-After Agito shut down, the development team transferred over to work on Awakening.
+After Agito was shut down, the development team transferred over to work on Awakening.
 Over 100 staff at Perfect World were attached to the game's development for more than a year.
 Development went on for longer than anticipated, although it progressed smoothly when it neared its first open beta.
 Awakening was the first Final Fantasy title to be licensed by Square Enix to another company for both production and publishing.

 Hajime Tabata, who led production on both Type-0 and Agito, acted as the game's director.
 Following Tabata's departure from Square Enix in 2018, series veteran Yoshinori Kitase took over the position of director.
 The producer was Daihashi Motohashi.
-The game's title "Awakening" was chosen as Tabata consider the game an "awakening" of his early concept for Final Fantasy Type-0, which was planned as a mobile title before releasing on PlayStation Portable.
+The game's title Awakening was chosen as Tabata considered the game an "awakening" of his early concept for Final Fantasy Type-0, which was planned as a mobile title before releasing on PlayStation Portable.
 He considered Awakening the closest realisation to his original plans.
 In an interview, Motohashi said that they faced multiple challenges during development, mainly how to bring the original game's features over into a mobile experience.
 They also wanted to make use of the original game's extensive cast, giving them a larger role in gameplay.
 The brand was already well known worldwide, so the gameplay was chosen as something acceptable to the largest number of people.
 It was built upon the Unity game engine.
 The logo's kanji was drawn by Yusuke Naora.